Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Statistical Convergence Rate

 \begin{Theorem} Suppose that {\rm Conditions \ref{cond:A1}--\ref{cond:A4}} hold.
 Then there exist positive constants $c_1,C>0$ such that with probability at least $1-N^{-c_1 d}-\exp(-c_1t^2)-\delta_n,$

 where $t>0$ satisfies \eqref{eq: t condition} and the sequence $\delta_n \to 0$ is specified in {\rm Condition~\ref{cond:A1}}. \end{Theorem} This theorem establishes an upper bound on $\|\widehat{\theta} - \theta^*\|_2$, showing that $\widehat{\theta}$ converges to $\theta^*$ at the rate $\sqrt{d/n}$, up to a multiplicative factor $\tau$.
 The factor $\tau$ remains of constant order if $\sigma_L(\U)$ is bounded away from zero.
-Compared to the slower rate established in Proposition~\ref{prop: initial bound}, our refined analysis, based on constructing two approximate optimization problems, yields a significantly sharper rate.
-Notably, this rate matches the optimal rate for estimating regression parameters in the single source setting \citep{wainwright2019high}.
+Compared to the slower rate established in Proposition~\ref{prop: initial bound}, our refined analysis, based on constructing two approximate optimization problems, yielding a sharper statistical convergence rate for $\|\widehat{\theta}-\theta^*\|_2$.